 Texas A&M University – College of Nursing

 Nurses who want to work as primary care providers can complete the online master’s of science in nursing at Texas A&M University’s College of Nursing.
 While most coursework can be completed online, there are some on-campus clinical experiences that require students to travel to campus.
-Students can arrange for the rest of their clinical practices to be completed at a facility near their home.
+Students can arrange to complete the rest of their clinical practices at a facility near their home.

 The curriculum for this program meets the requirements for licensing as a nurse practitioner in all 50 states.
 In total, students must complete 48 credit hours in courses such as primary care for families, advanced pharmacology, and leadership and policy.